Photo from Unsplash

 Purity of Heart

-Blessed are the pure in heart: for they shall see God. — Matt 5:8
+Blessed are the pure in heart, for they will see God. — Matt 5:8 BSB

-There is no beatitude in the Bible for anything unclean.
-We are told also that there is no room in heaven for anything that defileth.
-Therefore if we hope to enter heaven we must prepare for it here.
-To a child who expressed the wonder how he could ever get up to heaven, it was so far away, a wise mother’s reply was, “Heaven must first come down to you; heaven must first come in to your heart.”
-The words were very true.
-Heaven must really be in us, or we can never enter heaven.
-And just as we become pure in heart is heaven entering into us.
+There is no beatitude for anything unclean.
+The Bible also tells us that nothing impure can enter heaven.
+If we hope to enter heaven, we must prepare for it here.
+When a child once wondered how he could ever get to heaven since it seemed so far away, his mother wisely said, “Heaven must first come down to you.
+Heaven must enter your heart.”
+These words are true—heaven must be within us, or we can never enter heaven.
+And as our hearts become pure, heaven is entering us.

-But what is heart purity?
-It is not sinlessness, for none are sinless.
-A pure heart must be a penitent heart that has been forgiven by Christ and cleansed by His blood.
-We have a Bible promise that though our sins be as scarlet they shall be as white as snow.
-The pure heart is one, then, that Christ has cleansed.
-It is one also that is kept pure by obedient living and close communion with God.
-We are taught in the Scriptures that an important part of true religion is to keep one’s self unspotted from the world.
+But what does it mean to have a pure heart?
+It doesn’t mean being sinless because no one is sinless.
+A pure heart is a repentant heart that has been cleansed by Christ’s blood.
+The Bible promises that though our sins are like scarlet, they will be as white as snow.
+A pure heart is one that Christ has cleansed, and it’s kept pure through obedient living and close communion with God.
+The Bible teaches that true religion includes keeping ourselves unspotted from the world.

 Daily Word of God - April 21